 Impatiens don't do well in full sunlight, nor do they thrive in full shade.
 Locate impatiens where the plants are exposed to morning sunlight.
 Alternatively, plant impatiens in partial shade or filtered light.
 Avoid placing impatiens in afternoon sunlight, as the intense light will fade the colors and may harm the plant.
 The brighter the sunlight, the more water is required.

-Fertilize impatiens growing in a flower bed every month, using a general purpose water-soluble fertilizer.
-Alternatively, mix a time-release fertilizer into the soil at planting time.
+Fertilize impatiens growing in a flower bed every month, using a general-purpose water-soluble fertilizer.
+Alternatively, mix a timed-release fertilizer into the soil at planting time.
 Use a water-soluble fertilizer for containerized impatiens every other week.
 Apply fertilizer according to the manufacturer's recommendations.